Elon Musk's boring company is on the move

 That same day he declared, "It shall be called The Boring Company" -- queuing up an endless stream of puns, many of which come from Musk himself.

-The machine is called Gadot
+The machine is called Godot

 Musk loves snazzy names.
 Consider the seaborne platforms that SpaceX uses to land rockets on, which Musk named "Of Course I Still Love You" and "Just Read the Instructions" after spaceships in a sci-fi series.

 Naturally, his boring machine was bestowed with its own tongue-in-cheek name.
-It's called Gadot, after "Waiting for Gadot," a play that consists entirely of two men waiting for someone who never shows up.
+It's called Godot, after "Waiting for Godot," a play that consists entirely of two men waiting for someone who never shows up.

-When Gadot the machine had completed its first tunnel segment on June 28, Musk declared simply, "No longer waiting for Godot."
+When Godot the machine had completed its first tunnel segment on June 28, Musk declared simply, "No longer waiting for Godot."

-Gadot is racing a snail
+Godot is racing a snail

 Digging tunnels is a slow and cumbersome business.
 Musk said during a TED talk in April that a snail is "capable of going 14 times faster than a tunnel-boring machine."